marvinli-harvard/critical-windows-lm/README.md

 ### Improve rigor of jailbreak experiments
 - [ ] Switch to using StrongReject as auditor for jailbreaks
 - [ ] Use dataset from Luke Bailey paper to compute jailbreak accuracy for prompts frequently confused as jailbroken
+- [ ] switch to testing more jailbreak types and looking at JailbreakBench

 ## Experiments